jvzonlab/OrganoidTracker/_sources/AUTOMATIC_TRACKING.md.txt

 The intended workflow is as follows:

 1. Obtain nucleus positions (for now this is done using an external program)
-2. Obtain division scores.
+2. Obtain division probabilities.
-3. Obtain linking scores.
+3. Obtain linking probabilities.
-4. Link the cells of different time points together
+4. Link the cell detections at different time points together
 5. Calculate error probabilities
 6. Manually correct warnings
 7. OR Filter and do automated analysis